basilelt/sae601/docs/grafana.md

-# Deploying Grafana on Kubespray Cluster
+# Deploying Monitoring Stack on Kubespray Cluster

-This guide explains how to deploy Grafana on your Kubespray-managed Kubernetes cluster using Helm to visualize metrics.
+This guide explains how to deploy a monitoring stack with Prometheus and Grafana on your Kubespray-managed Kubernetes cluster using Helm.

 ## Prerequisites